awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-local-cluster-create.md

       When you're done with this page, choose **Next**\.

    1. On the **Configure observability** page, you can optionally choose which **Metrics** and **Control plane logging** options that you want to turn on\.
 By default, each log type is turned off\.
-      + For more information on the Prometheus metrics option, see [Turn on Prometheus metrics when creating a cluster](prometheus.md#turn-on-prometheus-metrics)\.
+      + For more information on the Prometheus metrics option, see [Step 1: Turn on Prometheus metrics when creating a cluster](prometheus.md#turn-on-prometheus-metrics)\.
       + For more information on the **Control plane logging** options, see [Send control plane logs to CloudWatch Logs](control-plane-logs.md)\.

       When you're done with this page, choose **Next**\.